InternationalTradeAdministration/developerportal/_posts/v2/2015-02-23-tariff-rates.markdown

 ###reporter_start_year

 Returns entries based on the reporter_start_year field.
 Dates are filtered by comparing them against an inclusive range, which must be entered with the following format:  YYYY TO YYYY.
+Searching on a single year can be done by entering the same value for the start and end of the range.

     http://api.trade.gov/tariff_rates/search?reporter_start_year={YYYY TO YYYY}